vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 # Event loops, mailbox selection and strategies

-In this document we cover how applications and libraries go about using mailboxes and messages to create communications structures, what techniques are used and why.
+In this document we cover how applications and libraries go about using mailboxes and messages to create communication structures, what techniques are used and why.

 Each task on creation is allocated a main mailbox.
 You can create more if